ndp-software/ts-libs/ts-envs/README.md

 #### `env.errors: Array<string>`

-`env.errors` is an array of strings spelling out the errors.
-This is accessed automatically in `envsValid` above, but they are made available for any other usage.
+`env.errors` is an array of strings describing the errors.
+This is accessed automatically in default validation, but is available for any other usage.

 ### Metadata

-Metadata may also include a validation function, `valid()`.
-It will be called after the value is found and coerced to the correct type, but before the variable is returned.
+In addition the the description, type and name, metadata may also include a validation function, `valid()`.
+It will be called after the value is found and coerced to the correct type, but before the value is returned.
 This can check the value of an integer is in a certain range, or run a regular expression to pre-check a URL or similar.
 Or perhaps verify that passwords are not being provided in database configuration strings.
 Or perhaps check the integrity between multiple environment variables.
 This function should return `true` or `false`.

+## In Closing...
-## Off-Label Usage
+### Off-Label Usage

 There's nothing about this library that will prevent one from using multiple instances.
 This is not recommended.

-For the Typescript library you are writing, if you have a configuration, I strongly advise you make an explicit configuration mechanism, allowing the host to set configs explicitly.
-Do not use environment variables.
-Piggy-backing on the host's environment is not only a misplacement of responsibilities, it's also quite hard for developers to untangle.
+If you're creating a Typescript library, I strongly advise you **not** to use ENVs, and instead make an explicit configuration mechanism, allowing the host to set configs explicitly.
+Piggy-backing on the host applications ENVs is not only a misplacement of responsibilities, it can also be quite hard for developers to untangle.

-## Non-Features
+### Non-Features
 This library does not aim to:
 - Create some sort of hierarchy out of your environment variables, based on their names.
 - Allow you to create aliases of environment variables, so they have multiple names.